How Apple's iPod/iTunes Combo Could Demolish Microsoft's 'Play For Sure' Initiative

 Dumb and Dumber

 The problem with Plays For Sure is that it doesn't address the real issue.
 The real issue is that users can't put DRM-protected music on their existing MP3 players.
 Making them replace their current MP3 players is not the solution.
-If anything, it will drive them toward the competition, the company that already dominates the market and has supported the same DRM system in their software and hardware for years.
+If anything, it will drive them toward the competition, the company that already dominates the market and has supported the same DRM system in its software and hardware for years.

 If you have to change trains anyhow, why not take the express?